johannesjo/super-productivity/README.md

-Organize your daily tasks at one place while making time tracking a lot less annoying.
+Organize your daily tasks in one place while making time tracking a lot less annoying.
 Super Productivity is a ToDo List / Time Tracker / Personal Jira Task Manager for Linux, MacOS and Windows aimed at reducing the time you spend with repetitive tasks and to provide you with a place to collect all the information you need to do your job.

 <p align="center"><a href="http://super-productivity.com">:globe_with_meridians: Open Web App</a> or <a href="https://github.com/johannesjo/super-productivity/releases">:computer: Download</a></p>

 ## :heavy_check_mark: Features
 * **Plan, track & summarize**.
-Create time sheets and work summaries in a breeze to easily export them to your companies time tracking system.
+Create time sheets and work summaries in a breeze to easily export them to your company's time tracking system.
 * Integrate with **Jira**, **Github** and **Gitlab**.
 Auto import tasks assigned to you, plan the details locally, automatically create worklogs and get notified right away, when something changes.
 * Organize your project's data.
 Create **notes**, attach **files** or create **bookmarks** for links, files and even commands and have it all out of the way, once you're ready for the weekend.
 * Helps you to **establish healthy habits**.
 A break timer reminds to you, when it's time to step away.
 You also can collect personal metrics for yourself to see, which of your work routines need adjustments.